Patients & visitors

-- Inpatients who are quarantining at the hospital following travel from an amber or red country are not permitted to have visitors during their quarantine period.
+- Inpatients who are isolating at the hospital because of coronavirus are not permitted to have visitors during their isolation period.

-- If an inpatient has a companion staying with them, they are not permitted to have any further guests/carers to visit.
+- If an inpatient has a companion staying with them, they are permitted two further visitors or carers.

 Visiting Cromwell Hospital

 Official visiting times are 7am to 10pm every day, however, mornings are frequently busy with patients receiving treatments.
 However, during Covid-19, visiting is limited to one hour per day for inpatients.

 Visiting hours are kept as open and flexible as possible so that patients can rest when they need to.
 We can arrange visits outside these hours, please discuss the options with the patient’s nurse.

 If you are visiting a child staying in our children and young people's ward, you can visit any time up to 8pm.
 Immediate family may stay with the child overnight.

 If you have any questions or special requests, please get in touch before your visit and we will do our best to accommodate it.

 Where do I go when I arrive at the hospital?

 Please go to the main reception each time you visit and ask for a visitor pass.
 These electronic passes let you into the patient’s ward and are programmed to last for a certain amount of time.